tsgates/arch-wiki-markdown/wiki/VMware.md

     look for surround51:CARD=vendor-name,DEV=num.
 If you are
     experiencing quality issues, look out for a line starting with front.
-4. Open the <Virtual machine name>.vmx config file of the VM in a text editor, located under ~/vmware/<Virtual machine name>/, and edit the sound.fileName field, e.g.: sound.fileName="surround51:CARD=Live,DEV=0".
+4. Open the Virtual machine name.vmx config file of the VM in a text editor, located under ~/vmware/Virtual machine name/, and edit the sound.fileName field, e.g.: sound.fileName="surround51:CARD=Live,DEV=0".
 Ensure that it also reads sound.autodetect="FALSE".
 5. Resume/Power on the VM.

+> Kernel-based Virtual Machine (KVM) is running

+To disable KVM on boot, you can use something like:

+    /etc/modprobe.d/vmware.conf

+    blacklist kvm
+    blacklist kvm-amd   # For AMD CPUs
+    blacklist kvm-intel # For Intel CPUs

 Uninstallation
 --------------